happn-app/officectl/Readme.md

 folder named after the target it is a part of.
 The tests are in the `Tests` folder.

 ### The OfficeKit Target
-Contains the library on which is built the `officectl` command line tool.
+Contains the library with which the `officectl` command line tool is built.

 #### Model
 The “happn” part of the model is used to represent objects used by OfficeKit directly.